Efeitos do fumo na pele: do envelhecimento à doença

 One more reason to quit

-Of course, quitting smoking also improves general health.
-Within a year, the risk of developing heart disease is half that of a smoker.
+Of course, quitting smoking also improves your general health.
+Within a year, the likelihood of developing heart disease is half that of a smoker.
 And within ten years, an ex-smoker is no more likely to die of lung cancer than someone who has never smoked.

 Escolhas do paciente para Fumar e vaporizar